 Wood started receiving requests to train staff in other school districts after she gave a presentation about social and emotional learning for the American School Counselor Association earlier this year.
 Austin educators take pride in being ahead of the game, Butler said, but there is sometimes less focus on mental health awareness in rural areas.

-In rural schools, where teachers or parents may be skeptical about prioritizing mental health, if one teacher would give those practices a try, more would follow, Butler said.
+In rural schools, teachers or parents may be skeptical about prioritizing mental health, Butler said.
+But if one teacher would give those practices a try, more would follow.

 “I wish I could get across to all schools that this really does work with all kids, but it takes listening and hearing from someone who’s doing similar work to get them to buy in,” Butler said.

 Parents seem to like the focus on emotional learning.
 In a districtwide survey done this year, 97 percent of parents said their child demonstrates social and emotional skills learned in school.

 Kimberly Whalon said her son, Jayden LeBlanc, used to get easily frustrated by small things, such as not being able to find his shoes in the morning.
 Since he joined Wilson’s class, he stops, takes a deep breath and thinks about what he’s doing, she said.

 “He really tries to empathize with people, and he never did before,” Whalon said.
 “He takes the time to make sure someone else is OK.
 Seeing it, I know that somebody’s teaching something outside of what he gets at home.
 He uses his words so much more to describe when he’s angry or upset.”

 In Wilson’s class on that November day, she asked her students to give examples of good times to stop and take a deep breath.
 After recess, after being mad, after being frustrated by schoolwork, the kids said.
 One girl said she took a breath when she got scared at home.
 Wilson gasped theatrically.

 “You took what you learned at school, and you did it at home?” she asked.
 “Does anybody else do that?”
 Several kids said yes.